how to train in……Chiropractic for Animals & Animal Manipulation

 All IVCA approved basic veterinary chiropractic courses consist of a minimum of 210 hours of lectures in classroom and laboratory (plus home study).
 Topics studied include: anatomy, neurology, biomechanics, relevant pathology, physiology, rehabilitation, ethics, philosophy and legalities.

-Get more information at the websites featured in the Contacts section near the end of this page
+Get more information on how you can train in veterinary chiropractic.
+Visit the websites featured in the Contacts section near the end of this page

 - Fully qualified and registered in a manipulative therapy (e.g. trained human chiropractor, osteopath, physiotherapist).

 - NB: the Chiropractic (small animals) course is designed for those who're already qualified chiropractors only.

 - Or hold a BSc in Equine or Animal Science

 - Or are a member of the Royal College of Veterinary Surgeons.

 - Experience of working with horses or dogs (or other animals).
 For horses, usually BHS Stage I and II is acceptable level of knowledge.